Level of education

 - Scalar and vector quantities

-- Co-linear and coplanar vectors and decomposition bases
+- Collinear vectors, coplanar vectors, and decomposition bases

-- Construction of the local basis associated with a coordinate system
+- Construction of the local base associated with a coordinate system

 - Scalar product and different expressions of the position vector